chetangr/pet-pal/prompt2.md

 	•	Optional: Graph/database schema with user-pet-activity mapping

 Ensure all generated components use real-time cloud sync, avoid local storage, and are ready for implementation.

-We need to plan how various agents will collaborate on this project:
-- System Architect Agent
-- Developer Agent
-- Testing Agent
-- UI/UX developing Agent

-Please ask me any clarifying questions about the app requirements before creating the plan.